hautahi/IM_GreedyCELF/markdown/IM_GreedyCELF.md

 ## Spread Process - Independent Cascade

 IM algorithms solve the optimization problem for a given spread or propagation process.
 We therefore first need to specify a function that simulates the spread from a given seed set across the network.
-We'll simulate the influence spread using the popular "Independent Cascade" model, although there are many others we could have chosen, such as the Linear Threshold model.
+We'll simulate the influence spread using the popular "Independent Cascade" model, although there are many others we could have chosen.
 The `IC()` function describing the spread process is presented below.

 ```python